Phloroglucinol reductase

-Thus, the two substrates of this enzyme are dihydrophloroglucinol and NADP^{+}, whereas its 3 products are phloroglucinol, NADPH, and H^{+}.
+The two substrates of this enzyme are dihydrophloroglucinol (1) and oxidised nicotinamide adenine dinucleotide phosphate (NADP^{+}).
+Its products are phloroglucinol (2), reduced NADPH, and a proton.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-CH group of donor with NAD+ or NADP+ as acceptor.
 The systematic name of this enzyme class is dihydrophloroglucinol:NADP+ oxidoreductase.
-This enzyme participates in benzoate degradation via coa ligation.
+This enzyme participates in benzoate degradation via CoA ligation.